Here is a step by step guide on how to set a beautiful Valentine’s Day table setting.

 3. Place Settings

-I never go crazy on my place settings.
-I have this beautiful china and I’ve added four place settings (a dinner plate and salad plate and one fork since I set it for dessert only).
-I didn’t use placemats or chargers.
-I tend not to.
+I never go crazy on my place settings since I have this beautiful china and I’ve added four place settings (a dinner plate and salad plate and one fork since I set it for dessert only).
+There are no placemats or chargers as I tend not to use them.
 I like the wood from my table to be exposed and for the emphasis to be on the centrepiece.

 If you have a large table and would like to add placemats or chargers, that is fine as well.
 I felt for this table setting it didn’t need it.